All Products

 }(db)

-db.SetConnMaxIdleTime(10 * time.Minute) /* Configure the maximum idle period of connections in the connection pool. */
+db.SetConnMaxIdleTime(10 * time.Minute) /*Specify the maximum period of time that a connection in the connection pool can stay idle.*/

-// Create a table named userinfo
+// Create a table named userinfo.

 _, err = db.Exec("create table if not exists userinfo( uid int auto_increment, username varchar(20) not null default '', departname varchar(20) not null default '', created varchar(10) not null default '', primary key(uid) );")